sqlc-dev/sqlc/docs/howto/vet.md

 WHERE id = ?
 LIMIT 1;
 ```

-To skip all rules for a query, you can provide the `@sqlc-vet-disable` annotation without any options.
+To skip all rules for a query, you can provide the `@sqlc-vet-disable` annotation without any parameters.

 ```sql
 /* name: GetAuthor :one */